-Through 2009, octopuses have been managed as part of the "other species" complex in the GOA (Table 2).
-Prior to 2003, catch of other species (squid, octopus, sharks, skates, and sculpins) was reported only in the aggregate.
+Through 2009, octopuses were managed as part of the "other species" complex in the GOA.
+Prior to 2003, catch of other species (squid, octopus, sharks, and sculpins) was reported only in the aggregate.
 Separate catch reporting for different components of the other species complex has been initiated, but octopus are still reported as an aggregate catch for all species.
 Increasing market value and a small directed fishery for skates in 2003-2004 caused this group to be broken out of the GOA other species complex and managed under a separate TAC.
-Catch of other species from 2005-2009 has been limited by a Total Allowable Catch (TAC) set at \leq 5% of the combined GOA target species TAC.
-From 2007 through 2009, the NPFMC set the other species TAC at 4,500 mt.
-In 2010, the NPFMC is again expected to set the other species TAC at or below the 5% level.
+Catch of other species from 2005-2009 was limited by a Total Allowable Catch (TAC) set at $\leq 5\%$ of the combined GOA target species TAC.
 In October 2009, the NPFMC voted unanimously to amend both the BSAI and GOA Fishery Management Plans to eliminate the 'other species' category.
 Plan amendments move species groups formerly included in 'other species' into the target species category and provide for management of these groups with separate catch quotas under the 2007 reauthorization of the Magnuson-Stevens Act and National Standard One guidelines.
 These amendments also created an 'Ecosystem Component' category for species not retained commercially.
-At present, the Council is reviewing proposals to consider including octopus in the 'Ecosystem Component' category or to add a discard mortality factor to catch accounting for the octopus assemblage.